Invest your summers in an intensive and impactful educational experience that prepares you for a lifetime of leadership.

 As you graduate, you'll have built new capacities for leadership and gained new connection to a worldwide network of Klingenstein Center alumni who are dedicated to making a positive impact on the world through education.

-Applications for the Summer 2021-2023 Cohort have closed.
-To be notified when application open for the 2023-2025 cohort, please fill out the Contact Us form.
+Applications for the 2023-2025 cohort are now closed.
+To be notified when applications open for the 2025-2027 cohort, please complete our Contact Us form and indicate the Two-Summers Master's Program as your area of interest.

 Associate Director of Admissions & Enrollment Management